Traveling from Santorini to Milos by ferry

-The distance between Athinios port in Santorini and the port of Milos is 52 nautical miles (around 96 km).
+The distance between the port of Santorini and the port of Milos is 52 nautical miles (approximately 96km).

 Am I allowed to travel from Santorini to Milos?

-Where can I book ferry tickets from Santorini to Milos?
+Where can I book cheap ferry tickets from Santorini to Milos?

-Golden hour in the famous beach of Sarakiniko in Milos.
+Golden hour at the famous beach of Sarakiniko in Milos

 Useful tips for your ferry trip from Santorini to Milos

-- The port of Athinios in Santorini can get extra busy in high season.
+- The port of Athinios in Santorini can get quite busy in high season.
 Check our survival guide for Athinios Port to be prepared for your trip.

 - Sometimes weather conditions can affect the duration of this ferry ride.
-If you get seasick, make sure to carry with you anti-nausea pills or ask the ferry crew for an aspirin.
+Make sure to carry anti-nausea pills or ask the ferry crew for an aspirin if you get seasick.

-- We recommend booking your return to Santorini in advance as tickets sell out fast especially in high season.
+- We recommend booking your return tickets to Santorini in advance, as they sell out fast particularly during the summer.

-- The port of Milos, called Adamas, is 10 min drive from the island Chora and the most famous beach of Sarakiniko.
+- The port of Milos, called Adamas, is a 10-min drive from Chora and the beach of Sarakiniko.

-- Milos is a popular holiday destination so we suggest that you book your accommodation in advance, at least 4 months before your trip.
+- Milos is a popular holiday destination, so we recommend that you book your accommodation at least 4 months before your trip.

-- We recommend renting a car in Milos in order to explore the island as much as possible.
+- Ferryhopper suggests renting a car in Milos to explore the island as much as possible.

-- There are many island-hopping options from Milos such as Kimolos, Sifnos, Syros as well as Heraklion in Crete.
-Find all ferry connections on our Map of ferries.
+- There are many island-hopping options from Milos, including routes to Kimolos, Sifnos, Syros, as well as Heraklion in Crete.